 Okay, so what about literal jewels?
 Is there an alternative to single-use stick on items?
 When she needs to bedazzle Tolpigin gets crafty.

 “I also have a few sparkly star shapes I have found in my daughter’s craft box.
 I reuse them for various shoots and stick them onto a model’s cheekbones using a natural lash glue from Clean Beauty Market, which is gentle on the skin and keeps the stars in place.”

-For more of our recs, check out our running list of fav sustainable beauty brands.
+For more environmentally concious beauty recs, check out the running list of our favourite sustainable beauty brands.

 Lead image via Instagram @donni.davy.